 Women aren't supposed to succumb to colds.
 We're expected to keep on plugging as if we weren't drowning in our own bodily secretions; to go to work, do laundry, run errands, cook and drive carpool.

 It isn't until night, when everyone's asleep, that we can lie down, blow our noses till dawn, and plan our own funerals (just in case).

 My recent bout of rhinovirus was no exception.
-All the chicken soup in the world couldn't cure that cold, yet I was merely a puffy-eyed, runny-nosed, coughing malingerer bent on shirking my responsibilities and acting like a big baby — or so my husband, Doug, thought.
+All the chicken soup in the world couldn't cure that cold, yet I was merely a puffy-eyed, runny-nosed, coughing malingerer bent on shirking my responsibilities and acting like a big baby — or so Doug thought.